Norsey Road, Billericay

 STUDY 2.94m x 2.29m (9'8 x 7'6)

-Two sash windows open to the front, providing ample natural light to this practical space, ideal as a home office or media room for the children.
+Two sash windows open to the front, providing ample natural light to this practical space, ideal as a home office.

-On the other side of the breakfast bar, where there is also a full-size wine cooler, you have space for a 10-12 seater dining table sitting under the vaulted ceiling, which has side windows and double doors opening onto the garden.
+Within the Sun Lounge/Diner is space for a 10-12 seater dining table sitting under the vaulted ceiling, with there also side windows and double doors opening onto the garden, all maximising light.

 UTILITY ROOM 2.22m x 1.59m (7'3 x 5'2)

-Additionally, there is a door opening to a large walk-in store cupboard fitted with shelves and providing useful storage space.
+Additionally, there is a door opening to reveal a large walk-in Store Cupboard fitted with shelving, providing a superb storage space and a handy external door to the side way.

-The light wood floor adds to the lovely light and airy ambiance of this main suite, which has three sash windows to the rear, offering a pleasant outlook.
+The gorgeous Oakwood flooring adds to the lovely light and airy ambiance of this room, which has three sash windows to the rear offering a pleasant outlook.

 DRESSING ROOM 1.75m x 1.25m (5'9 x 4'1)

-This adjoining area has wood fronted fitted wardrobes on each side incorporating plenty of storage and few mirrored doors to emphasise the space available.
+Adjoining the bedroom and with wood fronted fitted wardrobes on each side incorporating plenty of storage.
+Some mirror fronted doors reflects light and emphasise the space available.

 FOUR-PIECE ENSUITE BATHROOM